freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 ![No user logon](assets/img/posts/no-user-logon/no-user-logon.jpg)
 _The infamous "No user logon" disconnection mid-game_

-For years ([2008](https://www.techsupportforum.com/threads/counter-strike-source-no-steam-logon-error.214386/), [2011](https://www.elitepvpers.com/forum/counter-strike/1264745-no-steam-logon.html), [2013](https://www.reddit.com/r/GlobalOffensive/comments/1fct7v/no_steam_logon_problem_need_help/), [2014](https://www.reddit.com/r/GlobalOffensive/comments/21auhx/kicked_for_no_steam_logon/), [2017](https://steamcommunity.com/discussions/forum/1/143387886726485073/), [2017](https://www.reddit.com/r/GlobalOffensive/comments/79i69y/no_user_logon/), [2018](https://steamcommunity.com/app/730/discussions/0/1727575977593194982/), [2021](https://steamcommunity.com/app/730/discussions/0/4809273833195803820/), [2023](https://www.reddit.com/r/FACEITcom/comments/nz3lmq/no_user_logon_problem_how_to_fix/), [2023](https://www.reddit.com/r/csgo/comments/16k7ioj/no_user_logon/)) people around the world have been reporting this issue in multiple forums including the official support forum from Valve.
+For years ([2008](https://www.techsupportforum.com/threads/counter-strike-source-no-steam-logon-error.214386/), [2011](https://www.elitepvpers.com/forum/counter-strike/1264745-no-steam-logon.html), [2013](https://www.reddit.com/r/GlobalOffensive/comments/1fct7v/no_steam_logon_problem_need_help/), [2014](https://www.reddit.com/r/GlobalOffensive/comments/21auhx/kicked_for_no_steam_logon/), [2017](https://steamcommunity.com/discussions/forum/1/143387886726485073/), [2017](https://www.reddit.com/r/GlobalOffensive/comments/79i69y/no_user_logon/), [2018](https://steamcommunity.com/app/730/discussions/0/1727575977593194982/), [2021](https://steamcommunity.com/app/730/discussions/0/4809273833195803820/), [2023](https://www.reddit.com/r/FACEITcom/comments/nz3lmq/no_user_logon_problem_how_to_fix/), [2023](https://www.reddit.com/r/csgo/comments/16k7ioj/no_user_logon/)) people around the world have been reporting this issue in multiple forums, including the official support forum from Valve.
 Note that from a technical perspective `No user logon` and the sometimes mentioned `No steam logon` are likely just different names for the same root cause.
-I can't know for sure but it would make sense.
+I can't know for sure, but it would make sense.

 There are countless _proposed fixes_ to the issue: